Faiz-rhm/Flutter-Movie-App/README.md

 ## Why This Project

-This project is built to show how to use [Riverpod](https://riverpod.dev/).
-Riverpod package as the state management tool for your flutter application.
+This project is built to show how to use [Riverpod](https://pub.dev/packages/hive).
+HIV package as the state management tool for your flutter application.

 ## Getting Started